flatironinstitute/stan-playground/CONTRIBUTING.md

 [open a new one](https://github.com/flatironinstitute/stan-playground/issues/new).
-Providing as much detail as you can about what you're suggesting and how/where it fits into the existing functionality of Stan Playground will help us understand and increase the chances of your idea becoming a reality!
+Providing as much detail as you can about what you're suggesting and how/where it fits into the existing functionality of Stan Playground will help us understand your idea and increase the chances of it becoming a reality!

 ## Contributing code